 - report the incident to your Consumer Affairs Department, Attorney General, and/or the automaker (we generally ignore the BBB which tends to close complaints at the dealer’s request, since the dealer pays their dues and you don’t).

-Many new cars cannot use 10W40 or 10W30 oil.
 Find out the oil you need from the manual and demand that they use it.
 You may need to ask them when they’re done — and have them drain and refill.
 Some dealers actually fill with the wrong fluids to save money.

 Always use the recommended oil and trans fluid.
 Never take the oil change place's or the dealer's word for it.
 Look it up yourself.